 Let’s take a closer look at the pitfalls of choosing Joint Tenancy over a living trust.

 When an asset, let’s say a house, for example, is held in Joint Tenancy it is owned jointly by two or more people.
-The property, in turn, cannot be sold, transferred, gifted or mortgaged without the approval of each joint tenant involved in the ownership.
-The assets, however, is not protected against the creditors or other debts of the joint tenants and can be subject to lawsuits.
+The property, in turn, cannot be sold, transferred, gifted, or mortgaged without the approval of each joint tenant involved in the ownership.
+The assets, however, are not protected against the creditors or other debts of the joint tenants and can be subject to lawsuits.

 Most people use a Joint Tenancy because the process seems easier and less costly than drafting a living trust, and the fact that the process avoids probate typically acts as a selling point.
 While Joint Tenancy does avoid probate, using a Living Trust to protect your assets is a far safer choice.

 Tax obligations: holding a home in Joint Tenancy could bring significant tax disadvantages when one of the tenants passes away.
-If the property in question would be considered an appreciated community property (if it weren’t in Joint Tenancy), it would receive step-up in income tax basis on both halves of the property equal to the fair market value after the death of the first spouse.
+If the property in question would be considered appreciated community property (if it weren’t in Joint Tenancy), it would receive a step-up in income tax basis on both halves of the property equal to the fair market value after the death of the first spouse.
 By contrast, in Joint Tenancy, only half of the property can be entitled to a step-up in income tax after the first spouse passes away.

 Along with the tax implications, Joint Tenancy can become complicated during a divorce, as a person’s heirs will not have a claim to that property.
 Joint Tenancy can also become a problem if you get into an accident, try to sell or refinance the home, or have someone bring litigation against you.